NepipenkoIgor/ts210122/README.md

 `scope` is a task number from jira - like AL-9999.

-If you use Mac OS please check that you have right access to excute hooks.
+If you use Mac OS please check that you have right accessed to execute hooks.
 If need please change

 ```
 chmod a+x .husky/pre-commit